History of Slovenia: 1980s: Towards independence

-A mass democratic movement, coordinated by the Committee for the Defense of Human Rights, pushed the Communists in the direction of democratic reforms.
-These revolutionary events in Slovenia pre-dated by almost one year the Revolutions of 1989 in Eastern Europe, but went largely unnoticed by international observers.
+A mass democratic movement, coordinated by the Committee for the Defense of Human Rights, pushed the Communists towards democratic reforms.
+These events predated the Revolutions of 1989 in Eastern Europe by almost one year, but went largely unnoticed by international observers.

-At the same time, the confrontation between the Slovenian and Serbian Leagues of Communists (which was dominated by the nationalist leader Slobodan Milošević), became the most important political struggle in Yugoslavia.
-The poor economic performance of the Federation, and rising clashes between the different republics, created a fertile soil for the rise of secessionist ideas among Slovenes, both anti-Communists and Communists.
+The confrontation between the Slovenian and Serbian Leagues of Communists (dominated by nationalist leader Slobodan Milošević), became the most important political struggle in Yugoslavia.
+Poor economic performance, and rising clashes between the various epublics, created a fertile soil for the rise of secessionist ideas among Slovenes, both anti-Communists and Communists.
 On 27 of September 1989 the Slovenian Assembly made many amendments to the 1974 constitution including the abandonment of the League of Communists of Slovenia monopoly on political power and the reassertion of Slovenia's right to leave Yugoslavia.

 In an action named "Action North" in 1989, Slovene police forces, members of which later organized their own veteran organization, prevented several hundred Milošević supporters from meeting in Ljubljana on 1 December at a so-called Rally of Truth, with an attempt to overthrow Slovenian leadership because of its opposition to Serb centralist policy.
 The action can be considered the first defense action for Slovenian independence.

 On 23 January 1990, the League of Communists of Slovenia, in protest against the domination of the Serb nationalist leadership, walked out of the 14th Congress of the League of Communists of Yugoslavia which effectively ceased to exist as a national party – they were followed soon after by the League of Communists of Croatia.

 In September 1989, numerous constitutional amendments were passed by the Assembly, which introduced parliamentary democracy to Slovenia.
 On 7 March 1990, the Slovenian Assembly passed the amendment XCI changing the official name of the state to the Republic of Slovenia dropping the word 'Socialist'.
 The new name has been official since 8 March 1990.